martinorkuma/FitBit_Fitness_Tracker_Project/Martin-Orkuma---Capstone_Project_bellabeats_output.md

     ## 5            712
     ## 6            320

-To conclude the data cleaning process, I will now check for missing values following the column separation.
+To conclude the data cleaning process, I checked for missing values following the column separation.

 ``` r
 # I am using the is.na function to check for missing values.